Love No Limit

 "Love No Limit" is a song by American recording artist Mary J. Blige.
 It was co-written by Kenny Greene and Dave "Jam" Hall for her debut album, What's the 411?
 (1992), while production was overseen by Hall.
-Released as the album's fourth and final single, the song became a top five hit, reaching number-five on the US R&B singles chart, and peaked at number forty-four on the US Billboard Hot 100 chart.
+Released in May 1993, by Uptown and MCA as the album's fourth and final single, the song became a top-5 hit, reaching number five on the US Billboard R&B singles chart.
+It also peaked at numbers 44 and 43 on the Billboard Hot 100 and Cash Box Top 100.
 Hall has stated in interviews, that he wanted to give the song an urban, hip-hop feel to a much more jazzy sound, when it was created.